A while ago, I chose to work on a construction site for 2 months.

-To add insult to injury, I couldn’t keep much of my food down (except for yoghurt and sweet pastries), even the water I drank in the morning led to me throwing up on half of the days.
+To add insult to injury, I couldn’t keep much of my food down (except for sweet pastries), even the water I drank in the morning led to me throwing up on half of the days.

-The only pay I got for this work was a lesson I taught myself: Don’t bitch about how tough things are, if you just fixed your attitude and did your work quietly, you would realize how much more you can handle.
+The best pay I got for this work was a lesson I taught myself: Don’t bitch about how tough things are, if you just fixed your attitude and did your work quietly, you would realize how much more you can handle.

 In case you ever get stuck working on a construction site, here are some basic tips:

 I. Look at what the others are doing, they’ve been doing this shit longer than you.

 This would have stopped me from kneeling down and would thus have prevented a week of severe knee pain.
 It also would have caused me to breathe through my nose more, so I wouldn’t have inhaled all the dust and coughed my lungs up for several days.

 II.
 You don’t get paid to work faster and harder than the others, but to look semi-busy and barely reach the goals your bosses set for the day.